IHE/ITI.mCSD/input/pagecontent/ITI-91.md

 ###### 2:3.91.4.2.2.5 FHIR HealthcareService Resource Constraints

 A Care Services Update Consumer and a Care Services Update Supplier shall query or return a HealthcareService Resource.
 The HealthcareService Resource shall be further constrained as described in the [HealthcareService Profile for mCSD](StructureDefinition-IHE.mCSD.HealthcareService.html).

+###### 2:3.91.4.2.2.6 FHIR OrganizationAffiliation Resource Constraints

+A Care Services Update Consumer may query on OrganizationAffiliation Resources.
+A Care Services Update Supplier shall return a Bundle of matching OrganizationAffiliation Resources.
+The OrganizationAffiliation Resource shall be further constrained as described in the [OrganizationAffiliation Profile for mCSD](StructureDefinition-IHE.mCSD.OrganizationAffiliation.html).

+When the OrganizationAffiliation contains an Endpoint to an IHE document sharing environment, it shall further be constrained as described in the [OrganizationAffiliation for Document Sharing Profile for mCSD](StructureDefinition-IHE.mCSD.OrganizationAffiliation.DocShare.html).

+###### 2:3.91.4.2.2.7 FHIR Endpoint Resource Constraints

+A Care Services Update Consumer may query on Endpoint Resources.
+A Care Services Update Supplier shall return a Bundle of matching Endpoint Resources.
+The Endpoint Resource shall be further constrained as described in the [Endpoint Profile for mCSD](StructureDefinition-IHE.mCSD.Endpoint.html).

+When the Endpoint is to an IHE document sharing environment, it shall further be constrained as described in the [Endpoint for Document Sharing Profile for mCSD](StructureDefinition-IHE.mCSD.Endpoint.DocShare.html).

 ##### 2:3.91.4.2.3 Expected Actions